-The directors are aware of the potential for future economic uncertainties, driven by the nervousness around Brexit.
+The directors are aware of the potential for future economic uncertainties, driven by the impact of COVID-19 and nervousness around Brexit.
 However, with ThirdWay's strong brand and diverse product offering, feel both protected, and well-placed to exploit any opportunities as they arise in the marketplace.